ARM-software/CMSIS-Stream/Documentation/Integration.md

-# Integration is a system
+# Integration in a system

 CMSIS-Stream graph scheduling is a sequence of function calls organized thanks to the dataflow dependencies.
 There is no concept of time inside the graph.

 But when the graph is integrated into a system, it must be synchronized with peripherals (sensors, audio ...)

-There are two cases to consider
+There are two cases to consider.

 ## RTOS / Interrupt